Affine Hecke algebras for classical p-adic groups

 \subsection{Intertwining operators for discrete series representations}

-\ For general discrete series representations, Proposition \ref{prop:4.2} achieves a kind of reduction to the completely positive instances without changing cuspidal supports.
-In that process some direct factors of $\mc S_\phi$ are removed, so we lose information about $\epsilon$.
-Most values of $\epsilon$ can be reconstructed from data for the associated completely positive discrete series representation $\pi^+$, but not all.
-For the missing one we will need to study certain normalized intertwining operators.
+\ For general discrete series representations $\pi$, Proposition\autoref {prop:4.2} achieves a kind of reduction to the completely positive instances without changing cuspidal supports.
+Indeed, when $\pi$ is not completely positive, Proposition\autoref {prop:4.2} allows us to replace it by $\tilde \pi$, to which we can apply the same considerations.
+By recursion that yields a completely positive discrete series representation that we denote $\pi^+$.
+In the process some direct factors of $\mc S_\phi$ are removed, so we lose information about $\epsilon_\pi$.
+Most values of $\epsilon_\pi$ can be reconstructed from data for $\pi^+$, but not all.
+For the missing ones we will need to study certain normalized intertwining operators.